paperpatch/key_input/README.md

 # Key Input

 Mini-game inspired by Lost Ark.
 A simple key input where typing the correct sequence succeeds and any other key will result in a failure.
-Uses React for components and @mui for stylization.
-Content is deployed through gh-pages.
+Built with React components.

 [Play the game here](https://paperpatch.github.io/key_input/)